 Keeping your travel documents organized prevents potential problems.
 Prepare both original documents and copies.

 Thailand uses 220V at 50Hz.
-Plug types are Type A (two flat parallel pins) and A TYPE c plug (a type c plug).
+Plug types are Type A (two parallel flat pins) and Type C (a type c plug).
 Most modern electronics (laptops, phone chargers) are dual voltage and adapt automatically.

 Local SIM cards are a convenient and affordable way to get data and make calls.
 Key companies include AIS, TrueMove H, and Dtac.
 You need your passport for registration.
 Use navigation applications and services.